GlenKPeterson/Paguro/README.md

 #Details

-Additional examples are implemented as unit tests to ensure that they remain correct and current.
+Usage examples are implemented as unit tests to ensure that they remain correct and current.

 * [Usage examples](src/test/java/org/organicdesign/fp/UsageExampleTest.java#L34) - different ways of improving your Java code with UncleJim.